Vashistht/CSC172_git/Proj2/README.txt

         - input: Name of inputFile, output file, and for the frequency file
         - using the frequency file return the hashmap for the huffman tree using the putCodesInHashDec method
         - creates the output file using the createOutputDec method with the name provided by the user

+    - main: calls the encode and the decode methods For each of the separate files you want to encode and decode you will have to change the names in the main method accordingly.
+        -  huffman.encode( add the name of the file you want to compress, the name of the encoded output, name of frequency file)
+        -  huffman.decode( the name of the encoded output, name of the file created after decoding, name of frequency file)

 ## Running the code
 (1) cd src